 When a developer uses an SDK to create systems and develop applications, those applications need to communicate with other applications.
 An SDK includes an API to make that communication possible.
-On the other hand, while the API can be used for the communication, it cannot create a brand-new application.
+On the other hand, while the API can be used for communication, it cannot create a brand-new application.

 The real difference is that an API is really just an interface for a service, while an SDK is the tools/components/code fragments that have been created for a specific purpose.

-Just like baking a cake
+Like baking a cake

 To help you better understand, think about baking a cake.
 When you bake a cake, you more or less need a recipe that gives you the instructions and guidelines.
 An API can be thought of as this recipe.
 It is a set of programming instructions that can be used when accessing an online application or database.

-If you’ve ever done an online search for a cake recipe, you’ve likely noticed that a lot of companies make their recipes available online free.
+If you’ve ever done an online search for a cake recipe, you’ve likely noticed that a lot of companies make their recipes available online for free.
 This is not unlike software companies that provide their API online for programmers to use.

 If you like to mix things up (no pun intended) when you’re baking and incorporate other recipes, that can be compared to incorporating different APIs into your application to provide different features.